 Prayer is a crucial part of a strong relationship with the Lord.
 Prayer connects God’s kingdom power and resources to our experiences and circumstances.
-Using scripture to form the foundation of our prayers is a powerful way to pray.
+It’s also a way for us to approach His throne.
+Praying the scriptures is a powerful way to pray.

-When we pray scripture we can be assured that we are praying according to God’s will.
+When we pray scripture we can be confident that we are praying according to God’s will.
 God’s Word is truth.
-When we use His truth as a foundation for our prayers we can pray with confidence!
+When we use the Bible as a foundation for our prayers we can pray with assurance!
 This is important because God wants us to come to Him in full assurance of faith.
-Hebrews 10:19-23

 Also, the things that we pray about often become the things we care about.
 I believe this is why God tells us to pray for our enemies.
 As we pray for them our hearts and attitude towards them begin to change.

 In the same way, as we pray scripture, our hearts are molded to care more for the things of God’s kingdom.